bioFAM/MOFA2/README.md

 ### Python dependencies

-Python dependencies can be installed using pip (from the Unix terminal)
+Python dependencies can be installed using pip (from the Unix terminal).
+This has to be done before opening the R terminal

 ```r
 pip install mofapy2